yabusygin/rttp/doc/specification.md

 The `templates_tests/` directory must contain `meta.yml` file.
 This file is a YAML document with a single `version` attribute.
-This attribue specifies a version of the test protocol specification.
+This attribue specifies a version of the specification.
 The version of the current specification is 0.1.

 In order to facilitate an automated test discovery, test definition file names have to match a common pattern.
 This specification defines it as `test*.yml`